ebenefuenf/quma/docs/shadowing.rst

 from preceding directories.

 Let's say you have two different directories with SQL scripts you like to use with quma.
-For example directory `one`:
+For example directory `first`:

 ::

-    /path/to/sql/scripts/one
+    /path/to/sql/scripts/first
     ├── addresses
     │    ├── all.sql
     │    └── remove.sql